Kraftbar/linux-essentials/docs/mySetup/newLinuxInstallation/readme.md

 # Things i do with a fresh linux install (mainly for xps15 9560)
+Todo: find a way to exract bash code from markdown and run it

 ### 0. install nvidia drivers so no cpu lockup at shutdown